 Bermuda College subscribes to the notion that not all learning does or needs to occur within a brick-and-mortar classroom environment.
 Bermuda College affords students flexible approaches to course completion including the use of twenty-first century technologies via the Internet and e-learning adaptive learning support.
 Students who enrol in courses at Bermuda College can expect course formats to be offered using a variety of methodologies and instructional delivery approaches.
 Bermuda College also acknowledges that students process information in a variety of ways.
 Students should expect varied learning modalities to be addressed via course delivery methodologies utilised by faculty in teaching their respective courses.
-Therefore, instructional approaches that address students' auditory, tactile/kinesthetic, sensory, and visual modalities are emphasised in the delivery of course content.
+Therefore, instructional approaches that address students' auditory. tactile/kinesthetic, sensory, and visual modalities are emphasised in the delivery of course content.
 Course descriptions listed within the College Catalogue and Course Schedule indicate the instructional delivery approach(es) that will be utilised in the course.

-FACE-TO-FACE INSTRUCTION
+FACE-TO-FACE

 Traditional face-to-face classroom time is the dominant form of instruction.
 Some course content is accessible online.
 A course management system may serve as a repository for accessing online course content.
+Due to conditions such as the recent pandemic, and in accordance with the government guidelines, remote learning may temporarily replace face-to-face instruction.

-BLENDED/HYBRID INSTRUCTION
+BLENDED/HYBRID